tolkit/telomeric-identifier/README.md

 ### Plot

-`tidk plot` will plot a CSV from the output of `tidk search`.
+`tidk plot` will plot the output of `tidk search`.

 ```
-SVG plot of TSV generated from search or find.
+SVG plot of TSV generated from search.

 Usage: tidk plot [OPTIONS] --tsv <TSV>